Amish Carrot Cake

 Another great thing about carrot cake is the additional vitamins you get from eating carrots.
 It's a vegetable and dessert in one.
 So, even though we all know that cake is not the healthiest thing to eat (because of all the sugar, etc.), sneaking vegetables into dishes that your kids love is a great way to get more vegetables into their diet 😉 .

-And I don't feel quite as bad about eating a slice of this pineapple pecan carrot cake with my coffee in the morning as eating my favorite chocolate cake or Amish shoofly cake.
-Because, as you can tell, it has more added nutrition and protein than a lot of cakes do.
+And I don't feel quite as guilty about eating a slice of this pineapple pecan carrot cake with my coffee in the morning as eating my favorite chocolate cake or Amish shoofly cake.
+Because, as you can tell, it has more added nutrition and protein than many cakes do.

 Walnut Carrot Cake or Pecan Carrot Cake